badescuga/CV/CV-ian-2016.md

 I also co-founded a San Francisco start-up where I was a full-stack developer/CTO (NodeJS & Swift).

 I currently work as an Azure Web Apps Developer Support Engineer @ Microsoft where I help programmers who struggle with implementing solutions in Azure.
 Here I learned a great deal about service infrastructure and how to manage your application development from start to finish.
-I also made my debut as a speaker as I hosted a webinar for nodejs/azure web apps for Microsoft.
+I also made my debut as a speaker as I hosted a webinar on NodeJS/Azure Web Apps for Microsoft.
 I'm also a contributor for project Kudu (the portal for SCM on Azure Web Apps).
-Here's my github account: https://github.com/badescuga but note that I haven't ported my previous projects from bitbucket which was my main repository manager.

 I'm very excited about working in other languages/frameworks so if you'll find yourself in need of someone to learn other things, i'd be more than glad to jump on board!